Libensemble/libensemble/docs/platforms/summit.rst

 It is recommended to run libEnsemble on the launch nodes (assuming workers are submitting MPI applications) using the ``local`` communications mode (multiprocessing).
-In the future, Balsam may be used to run libEnsemble on compute nodes.

 Interactive Runs
 ^^^^^^^^^^^^^^^^